OvermindDL1/overminddl1.github.io/posts/programming-language-differences-compilation.rst

 Do note that this post may perpetually be in development, at this point it is primarily just a brain-dump rather then something curated.
 As always feel free to leave comments for improvements.

+The awesome inline code snippets compilation and results is supplied by the awesome Klipse_ library!

 - `Compiled vs. JIT vs. Interpreted`_
 - `Strong vs. Weak Typing`_
 - `Static vs. Dynamic Typing`_